CodyPedersen/Starlonk-Airflow/README.md

 # Starlonk-Airflow
 GitSync airflow repo for starlink satellite data

-- Not (rarely) maintained and the code needs a very significant refactor.
+**Not (rarely) maintained and the code needs a very significant refactor.**
+...it is, however, functional.